confluentinc/ksql/docs-md/tutorials/etl.md

 ![hard](../img/etl-hard.png){: class="centered-img"}

-One way you might do this would be to capture the changelogs of upstream Postgres and MongoDB databases.
-The changelog can be stored in Kafka where a series of deployed programs transform, aggregate, and join the data together.
-The data can finally be streamed out to ElasticSearch for indexing.
+One way you might do this is to capture the changelogs of upstream Postgres and MongoDB databases.
+The changelog can be stored in {{ site.ak }}, where a series of deployed programs transforms, aggregates, and joins the data together.
+The processed data can be streamed out to ElasticSearch for indexing.
 Many people build this sort of architecture, but could it be made simpler?

 Why ksqlDB
 ----------